samuelOyegbemi/file-upload/README.md

 # Call Rate API
-This is an test api for call rates
+This is an test api for call rates.
+A working example is [deployed here](https://call-rate.herokuapp.com/)

 * [Technologies](#technologies)
 * [Setup](#setup)